 Surf’s up in numerous locations around the world.
 Surfing isn’t for everyone, as you need a good sense of balance, but if you have mastered the art of standing on a surfboard with a huge wave bearing down on you, head to Sennen Cove in Cornwall, Canggu in Bali, or Waikiki, Hawaii.
 Alternatively, for those who like to travel to more remote locations, Mozambique has 2,500 km of surfing coastline, so take your pick of beaches.

 Cruising is the ultimate chill-out water activity.
 You don’t even need to get wet for goodness sake.
 For those who enjoy a leisurely tipple whilst being soothed by the gentle movement of the boat, take a wine cruise.
-Alternatively, join a hotel on the water and cruise around the Norwegian Fjords in style.
+Alternatively, join a hotel on the water and cruise in around the Norwegian Fjords in style, or go around in the sea in a yacht, is just one of the mentioned different ways the story could go.

 Paddleboarding hit the headlines when Orlando Bloom and Katy Perry took a jaunt in the buff.
 SUP, aka stand up paddleboarding is hugely popular.
 You can do it on a lake or in the ocean, but for the most fun, head to Oahu in Hawaii, Santa Cruz in California, or Bali, where the water is like a smooth sheet of glass.